Sam Hill (director)

 Sam Hill is an American television director and television producer.
-He is best known for his directing and producing work on the television series CSI: Miami.
+He is best known for his directing and producing work on the television series CSI: Miami and the Amazon Prime Video series Reacher.
 His other directing credits include CSI: NY, Cult, Body of Proof, Almost Human, Believe, Forever and Scorpion.

-Prior to working in television, Hill worked as a film assistant director, most notably on the films Cruel Intentions (1999), Cruel Intentions 2 (2001) and The Sweetest Thing (2002), all of which were directed by Roger Kumble.
+Prior to working in television, Hill worked as a first assistant director, most notably on the films Cruel Intentions (1999), Cruel Intentions 2 (2001) and The Sweetest Thing (2002), all of which were directed by Roger Kumble.